izxxr/khaata/README.md

 **Features:**

 - Real-time balance tracking across accounts
-- Transactions logging with time and description
+- Flexible transactions logging with categories and counterparties
 - Isolated accounts for separated transactions e.g. savings
+- Insights to view income and spendings across various filters
 - Focused around flexibility and customization
 - Sleek, user friendly, and modern interface
 - ... and [much more](#features-documentation--roadmap)